|Oracle interMedia Audio, Image, and Video User's Guide and Reference

-Supported LOB types include four types of LOBs:
+Supported LOB types include the following:

-The Oracle Call Interface (OCI) is an application programming interface (API) that allows you to manipulate data and schemas in an Oracle database using a host programming language, such as C.
+Oracle Call Interface (OCI) is an application programming interface (API) that allows you to manipulate data and schemas in an Oracle database using a host programming language, such as C.

 See Oracle Call Interface Programmer's Guide for more information.